Gold, we’re in long. Broker charges for the week were a credit of £9.48.

-Our target is in the region of 1212.
-This is in-line with the COT and if the present Up continues it will nicely form a recent Up (or recent trend upwards).
+Our target is in the region of 1212; this is in-line with the COT, and if the present bull continues it will nicely form a trend long.
 However, as we have seen this week, the market remains volatile.

 Of the other trades we considered earlier in the week:

-NZDUSD remains a possibility to go up briefly.
+NZDUSD remains a possibility to go long briefly.
 But it is presently stable below its low of recent weeks.
-It may move up soon.
-However, this is an advanced trade as it is against the big trend and is without a recent Up.

 GBPUSD, having been quite stable through the initial turmoil of the week, just blew down.
-It may turn at the 15350 region or continue down to as low as 15190.
+It may turn at the 15350 regions or continue down to as low as 15190.
 I’m less convinced of this trade.
 It has, for now, become choppy which always makes for a difficult read.
-The COT is still a buy but is weakening, we do not have a recent trend, although the mid trend remains up.
+The COT is still a buy but is weakening, we do not have a recent trend, although the intermediate trend remains long.
 Only excellent (daily) price will convince me to take GBPUSD at the moment.

 EURUSD is approaching our predicted bounce point.
-However, the COT is about to turn and we are all aware of the volatility presently associated with the EUR.
-My own thought is that the bounce could happen but it will be short lived.
-Price may turn down again before the previous high thus establishing a recent Down (or recent down trend).
+However, the COT is about to turn, and we are all aware of the volatility presently associated with the EUR.
+My thought is that the bounce could happen, but briefly.
+Price may turn down again before the previous high thus continuing the trend short.

 WTI, or crude oil, bounced off its lower stop this week.
-This move is gently supported by the COT, nothing dramatic for the time being.
-Too early to decide, but it is on the watch radar now.
+This move has the support of the COT, but nothing dramatic for the time being.
+Too early to decide, but it is on the watch list.

 Finally, the S&P and FTSE have moved up slightly, but the roller coaster might not be over yet.

 As I’m away for a few weeks, the next diary will be 26th September.